kmvanden/scRNAseq/README.md

 > scRNAseq has a highly non-linear structure, so PCA alone is not best suited for data visualization.

 ### Cluster the cells
-#### 1. Cells are embedded into a graph structure, edges are drawn between cells with similar feature expression patterns, and the graph is partitioned into highly interconnected communties/clusters.
+#### Cells are embedded into a graph structure, edges are drawn between cells with similar feature expression patterns, and the graph is partitioned into highly interconnected communties/clusters.
+> k-means clustering randomly initializes _k_ cluster centers, assigns points to nearest center and then updates the cluster centers and repeats the assignment process until the centers stop changing.
+Intitial cluster centers are randomly assigned: set a seed ```set.seed(1234)``` for consistent clustering.

 1. A k-nearest neighbors (kNN) graph is constructed based on the Euclidean distance in the PCA space and the edge weights between any two cells are refined based on the shared overlap in their local neighborhoods (Jaccard similarity).
     - ```FindNeighbors(dims = # of PCs decided upon in the previous step)```
 2. Modularity optimization techniques (default = Louvain algorithm) are applied to iteratively group cells together with the goal of optimizing the standard modularity function.
-    - ```FindClusters(resolution = c(0.1,0.3, 0.5, 0.7, 1))```
+    - ```FindClusters(resolution = c(0.1, 0.3, 0.5, 0.7, 1))```
     - Resolution parameter sets the granularity of the downstream clustering = higher values result in greater numbers of clusters
     * 0.4 -1.2 typically has good results for single-cell datasets of around 3000 cells and optimal resolution often increases for larger datasets
     - Visulaize the effect of the different resolution values